gosang/gosang.github.io/content/posts/design-patterns/command-query-responsibility-segregation.md

 In the ever-evolving world of software architecture, Command Query Responsibility Segregation (CQRS) has emerged as a powerful design pattern.
 CQRS is all about separating the responsibilities of executing commands (actions that change the state of an application) and handling queries (read-only operations).

-In this article, we'll delve deep into CQRS, exploring what it is, the rationale behind it, the problems it solves, practical usage with C# .NET Core Web API and repositories, and its advantages and disadvantages.
+In this article, we'll look deep into CQRS, exploring what it is, the rationale behind it, the problems it solves, practical usage with C# .NET Core Web API and repositories, and its advantages and disadvantages.
 We'll also provide clear guidance on when to use CQRS and best practices for successful implementation.

 # Understanding CQRS